 On August 22, Howe’s large army landed on Long Island, hoping to capture New York City and gain control of the Hudson River, a victory that would divide the rebellious colonies in half.
 On August 27, the Red Coats marched against the Patriot position at Brooklyn Heights, overcoming the Americans at Gowanus Pass and then outflanking the entire Continental Army.
 Howe failed to follow the advice of his subordinates and storm the redoubts at Brooklyn Heights, and on August 29 General Washington ordered a brilliant retreat to Manhattan by boat, thus saving the Continental Army from capture.
 At the Battle of Brooklyn, the Americans suffered 1,000 casualties to the British loss of only 400 men.
 On September 15, the British captured New York City.

 “The Guinness Book of Records” debuts

-On this day in 1955, the first edition of “The Guinness Book of Records” is published in Great Britain; it quickly proves to be a hit.
+On August 27, 1955, the first edition of “The Guinness Book of Records” is published in Great Britain; it quickly proves to be a hit.
 Now known as the “Guinness World Records” book, the annual publication features a wide range of feats related to humans and animals.
-To date, the ...read more
+The ...read more